menu icon

 Thirdly, the stuffed peppers are baked longer than needed.

-Why is my chickpeas hard in the stuffed peppers?
+Why are my chickpeas hard in the stuffed peppers?

 This chickpea stuffed peppers, a simple dish for spicing up your weekend dinners.
 Tastes savory with a hint of heat and with crunchy texture.